lonelycode/tyk-io-site-content/dashboard-v0-9/key-management/key-lifecycle.md

     parent="key-management"
 +++

-Core to managing your APIs is the ability to onboard developers and to migrate through various service tiers.
+Core to managing your APIs is the ability to on-board developers and to migrate through various service tiers.

 For example, you may have developers sign up to a free-tier of access to your underlying API, but a few months later, their requirements outgrow the tier they have enrolled in and demand more access.